canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

 .. note::
    We use ``self.assertTrue(check_output_mock.called)`` instead of ``check_output_mock.assert_called_once()``.
-The reason is that we have to be compatible (in tests as well!) with python3.5 and ``Mock.assert_called_once`` was introduced in Python3.6.
-If you don't know when a function was introduced, refer to `the python documentation
+The reason is that we have to be compatible (in tests as well!) with Python 3.5 and ``Mock.assert_called_once`` was introduced in Python 3.6.
+If you don't know when a function was introduced, refer to `the Python documentation
    <https://docs.python.org/3/library/unittest.mock.html#unittest.mock.Mock.assert_called_once>`_.
-   See below the example, if a function was introduced with a specific version, you will find it there.
+   For example, if you check the documentation for `Mock.assert_called_once<https://docs.python.org/3/library/unittest.mock.html#unittest.mock.Mock.assert_called_once>`_ you will see *Added in version 3.6.*

 To run the tests go to the root of the provider and run the following: